russmckendrick/records/content/albums/rubycon-3077549/index.md

 styles: ["Ambient", "Berlin-School"]
 ---

 Rubycon is the sixth studio album by German electronic music group Tangerine Dream.
-It was released in 1975.
+It was released in 1975 on the Virgin label.
 It is widely regarded as one of their best albums.
 Rubycon further develops the Berlin School sequencer-based sound they ushered in with the title track from Phaedra.
 Although not quite matching the sales figures for Phaedra, Rubycon reached number 10 in a 14-week run, their highest-charting album in the UK.